rkoeninger/ShenScript/docs/design.rst

 simple-error, trap-error
   Error handling works just like JavaScript, using the :js:`throw` and :js:`try-catch` constructs.

   Both :js:`throw` and :js:`try` are statement syntax in JavaScript, so to make them expressions, there is the :js:`raise` function for throwing errors and :js:`try-catch` is wrapped in an `iife <https://javascript.info/closure#iife>`_ so it can be embedded in expressions.
-That iife is async and its invocation is awaited when in async mode.
+That iife is async and its immediate invocation is awaited.

 defun, lambda, freeze
   All function forms build and return JavaScript functions.